 Emotional Support Animals

 We are frequently asked to provide support and documentation for students who are wanting to get an Emotional Support Animal (ESA).
-Counseling Services does not provide letters of support and referral for students seeking documentation for an ESA.
+CAPS does not provide letters of support and referral for students seeking documentation for an ESA.

 Please note, we discourage the use of online resources that promise ESA support letters for a fee.
 These sources may be fraudulent, and the Student Access Center may not accept letters obtained in this fashion.

-More information can be found on the Student Access Center page on ESAs.
+More information can be found on the Student Access Center's webpage regarding the difference between service animals and animals for comfort.
 Additionally, this does NOT affect the K-State policy on Service Dogs and Emotional Support Animals.
 For More information regarding animals on K-state campus, check out the campus policy under “Control of Animals on Kansas State University Property".